 What exactly are beef 'cheeks'?
 If you're looking to step away from your red-meat rut and introduce something a little new onto your at-home menu, beef cheeks are the perfect variation from the norm.

 Melt-in-your-mouth and perfectly proportioned, not to mention made for your slow cooker, the beef cheek is well on its way to becoming a winter staple.
 But, considering they're hardly a regular cut their rise to popularity has home-cooks across the country asking themselves…

 What exactly are beef 'cheeks'?

-Want to give it a try?
-Here are some of our favourite beef cheek recipes.
+Want to give this cut a try?
+Here are our favourite beef cheek recipes.